MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_stream.md

  public int64_t Write(const uint8_t* buffer, int64_t bufferLength)  |  Write into the stream from a buffer.
- public bool Flush()  |  flush the stream. public void Seek(int64_t position)  |  Seek specific position within the stream. public bool CanRead() const  |  A check if stream is readable. public bool CanWrite() const  |  A check if stream is writeable. public int64_t Position()  |  Get the current position within the stream. public int64_t Size()  |  Get the size of the content within the stream. public void Size(int64_t value)  |  Set the stream size.
+ public bool Flush()  |  flush the stream. public void Seek(int64_t position)  |  Seek specific position within the stream. public bool CanRead() const  |  A check if stream can be read from. public bool CanWrite() const  |  A check if stream can be written to. public int64_t Position()  |  Get the current position within the stream. public int64_t Size()  |  Get the size of the content within the stream. public void Size(int64_t value)  |  Set the stream size.